-All share-based payments to employees, including grants of employee stock options, are recognized as compensation expense over the service period (generally the vesting period) in the consolidated financial statements based on their fair values.
-We utilize the Black-Scholes option pricing model to estimate the fair value of stock-based compensation at the date of grant.
+All share-based payments to employees, including grants of employee stock options and restricted stock units, are recognized as compensation expense over the service period (generally the vesting period) in the consolidated financial statements based on their fair values.
+We utilize the Black-Scholes option pricing model to estimate the fair value of stock options at the date of grant.
 The Black-Scholes model requires subjective assumptions regarding dividend yields, expected volatility, expected life of options and risk-free interest rates.
 These assumptions reflect management's best estimates.
 Changes in these inputs and assumptions can materially affect the estimate of fair value and the amount of our stock-based compensation expenses.
-We recognized stock-based compensation of approximately \$703,000 in fiscal 2008, \$1.4 million in fiscal 2009 and \$1.9 million in fiscal 2010.
-As of February 1, 2010, there was approximately \$5.5 million of total unrecognized stock-based compensation expenses related to non-vested stock-based compensation granted by us.
-These expenses are expected to be recognized by us through January 31, 2015.
+Restricted stock units that do not have a performance requirement are valued based on the quoted market price on date of grant.
+Restricted stock units with a performance requirement are valued using a valuation expert.
+We recognized stock-based compensation of approximately \$1.4 million in fiscal 2009, \$1.9 million in fiscal 2010 and \$3.3 million in fiscal 2011.
+As of February 1, 2011, there was approximately \$8.8 million of total unrecognized stock-based compensation expense related to non-vested stock-based compensation granted by us.
+These expenses are expected to be recognized by us through January 31, 2016.